-Bank Negara Malaysia has increased the Overnight Policy Rate (OPR) by 25 basis points from 3.00% to 3.25% – here’s how it will affect Malaysian homeowners and investors.
+Bank Negara Malaysia has increased the Overnight Policy Rate (OPR) by 25 basis points to 2.25% – here’s how it will affect Malaysian homeowners and investors home loan.

 OPR is the interest rate at which a bank lends to another bank.

-On 22 January 2020, Bank Negara Malaysia announced that the Overnight Policy Rate (OPR) is cut by another 25 basis points to 2.75% – the lowest OPR since 2011.
-Read the updated article here: BNM reduces OPR to 2.75% – How will it affect your home loan?
+Bank Negara Malaysia (BNM) has increased the Overnight Policy Rate (OPR) by 25 basis points from 2% to 2.25% on 6 July 2022.
+Let’s take a look at how this will affect your home loan.
+Read the updated article here: BNM reduces OPR to 2.25% – How will it affect your home loan?

 Why the rate hike?

 Bank Negara Malaysia (BNM) expects the Malaysian economy to further expand this year, thus rationalising the OPR hike.
 “Amid the positive growth prospects for the Malaysian economy, the Monetary Policy Committee (MPC) decided to further adjust the degree of monetary accommodation.
 This is consistent with the MPC’s view that the unprecedented conditions that necessitated a historically low OPR have continued to recede.

 Additionally, central banks are expected to continue adjusting their monetary policy settings, some at a faster pace, to reduce inflationary pressures.

 Changes in the OPR trigger a chain of events which affects the base rate (BR), base lending rate (BLR), short-term interest rates, fixed deposit rate, foreign exchange rates, long-term interest rates and ultimately, a range of economic variables, including employment, prices of goods and services (inflation) and economic growth.

 What happens next to your home loan?